-In D.C., fewer restrictions for private schools mean middle- and high-schoolers get more in-person learning.
+In D.C., fewer restrictions for private schools mean middle- and high-schoolers get more in-person learning

 Health officials said they are reviewing local school health guidelines after updated Centers for Disease Control and Prevention recommendations to “implement changes that are consistent with best public health practice.”

-Private schools are required to follow the mayor’s public health emergency orders, which mandates masks and quarantining if someone travels or has close contact with someone who has the virus.
+Private schools are required to follow the mayor’s public health emergency orders, which mandate masks and quarantining if someone travels or has close contact with someone who has the virus.

 But because the schools are independent, they do not have to abide by the more detailed and strict regulations overseen by the Office of the State Superintendent of Education, local officials said.